 2. Highlight Your Accomplishments

-We’ve all experienced difficult times in our lives; some more than others.
+We’ve all experienced difficult times, some more than others.
 At the same time, we’ve all accomplished something.

 It doesn’t have to be grandiose or elaborate.
 It just has to mean something to you.
 Be proud of yourself and all the hard work you put in.

-You can even write down these accomplishments and hang them up as a reminder and inspiration.
-Every time you catch a glimpse of one of your achievements, say to yourself, “I did that!”
+You can even write down these accomplishments and hang them as a reminder and inspiration.
+Every time you glimpse one of your achievements, say to yourself, “I did that!”
 Say it over and over until your subconscious takes it in.

 Another way to boost your confidence is to practice saying encouraging statements.
-These will help build up your self-esteem and improve the way you view yourself.
+These will help build up your self-esteem and improve how you view yourself.

 Here are a few statements to get you inspired: